 The city owned access is located on the south shore of the lake.
 Travel west of I-35 on 172nd street, then follow the lake around to the left on Kodiak Ave. to the access.

 There are surface use restrictions on this lake.
 See signs at the access.

 Angling from shore on this lake is limited by heavy vegetation growth most of the year.
 There are three areas of public shoreline on Orchard Lake: the boat access site, the public beach on the west shore, and a small open space at the northeast corner of the lake.
 Anglers may fish at any of these sites.

 - Stock 468 Hybrid Muskie (2 per acre) in even numbered years.

 - Stock 177 pounds of Walleye fingerlings annually (1.0 pound per littoral acre).

 This lake contains Eurasian water milfoil.
 Remove any visible plant material from your boat, trailer, and other boating equipment before leaving the lake.

-Orchard is one of the better sites for hybrid muskie fishing.
+Orchard is one of the better sites for Hybrid Muskie fishing in the metro.
 Sunfish are very abundant but smaller than averaged size, with a large population of hybrid sunfish present.
 Walleye abundance is low.